tunsmm/generating_schedule_for_additional_classes/back/README.md

 ## Important Notes

 - Uploaded files are stored in the `uploads` directory.
+- Generated schedule  files are stored in the `generated_schedule` directory.
-- Ensure the directory exists or create it manually.
+- Ensure the directory exists or the program will create it automatically.
 - Customize the application based on your specific requirements.